marcinzh/skutek/MANUAL.md

 ### 6\.2\.
 Local handling

-In practical programs, it's often desirable to handle only a subset of *Computation's* *Effect Stack*, leaving the rest to be handled elsewhere.
+In practical programs, it's often desirable to handle only a subset of a *Computation's* *Effect Stack*, leaving the rest to be handled elsewhere.
-This allows to encapsulate usage of local *Effect(s)* in a module, while still exporting effectful API that uses other, public *Effect(s)*.
+This allows to encapsulate the usage of local *Effect(s)* in a module, while still exporting an effectful API that uses other, public *Effect(s)*.

 Such situation (although on small scale) can be seen in the [Queens](./examples/src/main/scala/skutek_examples/Queens.scala) example:
 * The `State` *Effect* is used and [handled](./examples/src/main/scala/skutek_examples/Queens.scala#L39) internally.
-* The `Choice` *Effect* is used and [exported](./examples/src/main/scala/skutek_examples/Queens.scala#L28) in function's result.
+* The `Choice` *Effect* is used and [exported](./examples/src/main/scala/skutek_examples/Queens.scala#L28) in the function's result.
 * The `Choice` *Effect* is finally [handled](./examples/src/main/scala/skutek_examples/Queens.scala#L10) by the client.
 By having control of the *Handler*, the client can decide whether it wants to enumerate all solutions, or just get the first one that is found.
 ---
 There are 2 ways of handling *Effects* locally: one is simpler, the other is safer.
 The safety issue is explained in the [§.
 Tag Conflicts](./README.md#tag-conflicts).

-There is another complication.
-Unfortunately, in both cases you won't be able to rely on type inference.
-It will be necessery to explicitly pass an *Effect Stack* as type parameter to handling methods.
+There is another complication: Unfortunately, in both cases you won't be able to rely on type inference.
+It will be necessery to explicitly pass an *Effect Stack* as a type parameter to handling methods.

 Moreover, this explicit *Effect Stack* has to consist of *Effects* that are going to **remain unhandled**, not the ones that are being **handled** in the call.
 That's rather inconvenient, but we can do nothing about it.